Esri/calcite-design-system/packages/calcite-components/src/components/list/usage/Advanced.md

   </calcite-list-item>
   <calcite-list-item
     label="Cat"
-    description="(Felis catus) A carnivorous mammal that has long been domesticated as a pet and for catching rats and mice."
+    description="Also known as Felis catus, a carnivorous mammal that has long been domesticated as a pet and for catching rats and mice."
   >
     <calcite-action icon="drag" label="drag" scale="s" slot="actions-start"></calcite-action>
     <calcite-icon scale="l" icon="layer" slot="content-start"></calcite-icon>